WCVL-FM

 WCVL-FM (92.7 MHz) is a country music formatted broadcast radio station licensed to Charlottesville, Virginia, serving Charlottesville and Albemarle County, Virginia.
-The station is owned by the Charlottesville Radio Group subsidiary of Saga Communications, through licensee Tidewater Communications, LLC.
+The station is owned by Saga Communications, through licensee Tidewater Communications, LLC, and operates as part of its Charlottesville Radio Group.

 History

 WCVL-FM was first licensed as an FM station, with the call letters WUVA, in 1979.
 However, the station evolved from an AM carrier current station, located at the University of Virginia, which had been in operation for over 30 years.

 WUVA (carrier current)

 WUVA originated in the fall of 1947 as the University of Virginia's student-run carrier current station, transmitting at 640 kHz on the AM band.
 Carrier current stations use the electrical system of a building as their antenna.
 As they have a small coverage area – normally the interior of the building and up to 200 feet outside – carrier current stations are not licensed by the Federal Communications Commission and are not issued a call sign, although the station used "WUVA" as a familiar form of identification.

 Initially WUVA adopted a schedule of pop standards, news, and discussion.
 The station began playing newly popular rock and roll music in 1954.
 WUVA was run as a commercial operation that sold advertising, and it bolstered its coverage by gaining a cable FM slot on Charlottesville's cable TV system in the 1970s.
 An additional source of revenue came from renting out the student announcers as party DJs.

 As the station became popular through the 1960s, management decided to abandon the antiquated network of carrier-current transmitters and pursue a full-market signal.
 In 1966, WINA received permission to move from 1400 to 1070 AM, vacating a valuable channel that allowed for 24-hour operation at one kilowatt.
 WUVA was one of three competitors for the allocation, but lost out when WELK (now WKAV) was the first to secure a transmitter site that satisfied regulators.